dyylan/aircraft_loading_optimisation/README.md

 ```
 FLASK_APP=main.py
 FLASK_DEBUG=0
+SOLVER=glpk
 SECRET_KEY=supersecretunguessablekey
 ```
 `FLASK_DEBUG` can be set to 1 if you are not using Docker.
 This makes testing and developing easier.
+To run in the Docker, the `SOLVER` environment variable must be set to `glpk`.
+However, if running locally, `default` or `COIN` can also be used if you have the correct packages installed on your computer.

 ### With Docker
 You can now simply build the image, which I have named "airbus", from within the project directory: